gofynd/fdk-client-javascript/documentation/APPLICATION.md

 Success.
 Returns a JSON object with blog details.
-Check the example shown below or refer `CustomBlogSchema` for more details.
+Check the example shown below or refer `BlogSchema` for more details.

-Schema: `CustomBlogSchema`
+Schema: `BlogSchema`

 *Examples:*